 Capicola is a traditional dry-cured, cold cut meat of Italian origin.
 It is a whole muscle meat which is dry-cured for months and is served in extremely thin slices.
 It is very flavorful and melts in your mouth.

 This salume is also known as Coppa or Capocollo in some regions of Corsica and Italy.
-The term Capocollo originated from two words, “capo” meaning head and “collo”, or “neck”, it signifies the location of meat.
+The term Capocollo originated from two words, “capo” meaning head and “collo”, or “neck”, which signifies the location of meat.

 Where is capicola or coppa located?